algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_github_actions-True_use_python_black-True/README.md

 After merging the following actions are performed
   - Continuous Integration checks are re-run
   - Smart contract is deployed to testnet using [algonode](https://algonode.io)

-    The `DEPLOYER_MNEMONIC` secret needs to be defined as a [GitHub environment secrets](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-secrets) for a Test environment, this account will be used to deploy the app to the Test environment

-    The `DISPENSER_MNEMONIC` is an optional secret, if defined it will be used to fund the deployer account.
-If it is not defined then the Deployer account will need to be funded manually.

 # Tools